railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_reports.rst

 Select :menuselection:`OpenERP Report Designer --> Server parameters` in the top menu of OpenOffice.org Writer.
 You can then enter your connection parameters to the Open ERP server.
-You must select a database in which you have already installed the module :mod:`sale`.
+You must select a database in which you have already installed the module :mod:`purchase`.
 A message appears if you have made a successful connection.

 .. index::